 Following the application of the acid, the peeling process can take anywhere from five to seven days.
 During this period, the skin peels similarly to the way it peels after a sunburn.
-The fresh new skin beneath the surface is raw and red and very vulnerable, requiring constant hydration with ointment and total protection from sun exposure, which means you may need to stay indoors for a few days during the recovery period.
+The fresh new skin beneath the surface is raw and red and very vulnerable, requiring constant hydration with ointment and total protection from sun exposure, which means that our Newport Beach Chemical Peel patients may need to stay indoors for a few days during the recovery period.

 Deep Peels: These deeper peels are used to treat more pronounced and stubborn issues such as severe acne scars, deeper lines, and wrinkles, excessive sun damage, or laxity of the skin.
 These peels also contain trichloroacetic acid solutions, but in this case, they contain concentrations ranging from 50 to 70 percent, and in some cases, they may contain phenol acid.